About my region – West and North West Tasmania

-In 2010–11, the most recent year for which regional data are available, the total plantation area in the West and North West region was approximately 110,000 hectares, comprised of approximately 89,300 hectares of hardwood plantations, 19,100 hectares of softwood plantations.
+In 2014–15, the most recent year for which regional data are available, the total plantation area in the West and North West region was 106,200 hectares, comprised of 86,700 hectares of hardwood plantations and 19,500 hectares of softwood plantations.
 The main hardwood species planted are blue gum (Eucalyptus globulus) and shining gum (E.nitens), and the main softwood species planted is radiata pine (Pinus radiata).

-In 2011, there were approximately 1.1 million hectares of native forests in the West and North West region, comprised mainly of Rainforest (505,500 hectares), Eucalypt tall open (265,600 hectares) and Eucalypt medium woodland forest (161,100 hectares) and Eucalypt medium open forest (66,000 hectares).
-The majority of the native forests are in nature conservation reserves (601,900 hectares) and approximately 326,900 hectares are multiple-use public forests and 144,900 hectares were on land classified as other Crown land.
+In 2011, there were 1.1 million hectares of native forests in the West and North West region, comprised mainly of Rainforest (505,500 hectares), Eucalypt tall open (265,600 hectares) and Eucalypt medium woodland forest (161,100 hectares) and Eucalypt medium open forest (66,000 hectares).
+The majority of the native forests were in nature conservation reserves (601,900 hectares) while 326,900 hectares were multiple-use public forests and 144,900 hectares were on land classified as other Crown land.
 Major timber processing industries are located in Burnie, Hampshire and Smithton.

 In 2015–16, the total plantation area in Tasmania was 309,800 hectares, comprised of 233,900 hectares of hardwood plantations and 75,900 hectares of softwood plantations.